Andrea Long writes, Audience-Driven Web Development

 Getting to know your audience, and what drives them, is the foundation to designing and developing any website.
 Everything about web design should be tailored not to the designer's personal needs, but to the needs of your audience, visitors, and users.
 The difference between users/visitors and your audience is that your audience includes the users and visitors whom you are actually trying to send your messages to (Ragle-Davis).
 These are the people with whom you are trying to form relationships with.
 Before you design a website, it is important to either research your target audience and it's culture, or completely immerse yourself in their culture.
 Aaron Griffith recommends designers do this by reading what your audience reads and learning from others who have already successfully learned your audience's language.
 Your audience greatly affects all aspects of web design including the broad categories of design and content.

 Oh!
 Wanting to modify the general style of my existing blog.
-Insights on the sweet feel of http://www.mchap.ca?
-Genuinely an accomplished Canadian workplace counseling service if ever required inside the general Alberta location.
+Insights on the sweet feel of http://calitso.com/?
+Genuinely an awesome IT professional if ever required inside the general Alberta location.
 Value your vote.
 Many thanks!

 The design aspect of a website encompasses everything from color choice to layout, all of which are extremely important to the website's overall effectiveness.
 Design is typically the first thing your audience will notice when they get to your page.
 If the site is aesthetically pleasing, the user is more likely to stay on the page.
 Designers can make the page aesthetically pleasing by utilizing color, pictures, fonts, and layout.